 Owl Diaries, by Rebecca Elliott: This is the other series I cannot keep on our shelves - the books are checked out as quickly as they are checked in.
 Owl Diaries is part of Scholastic's fantastic early chapter book line, Branches, which is aimed at newly independent readers.
 The Owl Diaries series focuses on Eva Wingdale and her friends, and it is written as her diary.
 The text is engaging, there are adorable illustrations on every page, and the plots are fast paced and high interest.
 Your kid will be begging for the next book in the series as soon as she finishes the one in her hands.
 (9 in series)

 Zoey and Sassafras, by Asia Citro and Marion Lindsay: Zoey and Sassafras has it all - magic, science, adventure and lots of animals.
 In the first book, Zoey learns a shocking discovery— wounded magical animal’s find their way to her backyard!
-Each book in the series thus features a new magical animal - and discusses how science can help solve each problem.
+Each story in this series of easy chapter books thus features a new magical animal - and discusses how science can help solve each problem.
 (6 in series)

 Dragon Masters, by Tracey West: This is another series in Scholastic's branches line, and another favorite among my students.
 A dragon, a king, a wizard and magic.
 Need I say more?
 Again, illustrations on every page, short chapters, and easy to read text make this a winning series for newly independent readers.
 (11 in series)